pasupulaphani/angular-csrf-cross-domain/README.md

 Angular provides a mechanism to counter XSRF.
 When performing XHR requests, but will **not** be set for *cross-domain requests*.

 You only need this library:
-* You are making *cross domain requests* and enabled angular csrf/xsrf protection.
+* For *cross domain requests* and enable angular csrf/xsrf protection.

 Getting Started
 -----